The Donnafugata golf resort

-The Donnafugata golf resort is Sicily's premier golf resort, aimed squarely at the established golfer who is looking to play two very different courses and stay on-site in comfort.
+The Donnafugata golf resort is Sicily's premier golf resort, aimed squarely at the established golfer who iwill enjoy the challenges of two very different courses and stay on-site in considerable comfort.

 The resort is a modern construction completed in 2009; built on and around an old manor farm (sections of the original farmstead now house the restaurants and bar).
 It lies a mile or two inland from the coast, a little isolated in the Southeast corner of Sicily amongst the verdant farmlands of Ragusa, the breadbasket of Sicily.

-With two courses that you would be happy to play more than once, very comfortable rooms and a nice spa: most golfers choose to stay at Donnafugata for four or five nights never straying too far from the grounds and making the most of all the on-site facilities: although there is plenty to see and do in the vicinity (details below).
+With two courses that you would be happy to play more than once, very comfortable rooms and a full spa: most golfers choose to stay at Donnafugata for four or five nights never straying too far from the grounds and making the most of all the on-site facilities: although there is plenty to see and do in the vicinity (details below).

 The Parkland course is true to its name and plays around the hotel through the old olives, pines and palms on fairly hilly ground without anything too strenuous.
 The course is entertaining and fun with plenty of twists and turns along with some elevated Tees and Greens.
 Around the Clubhouse there is some water in play that features towards the end of both nines as the course comes back to the Clubhouse at the turn.Donnafugata - Links Architect: F. Piras (2010) 18 holes: 6,342m: par 72: SSS: 75

-Called the Links but we're not sure why: nary a sand dune, pot bunker, beach, cliff or whin bush in sight!
+Called the Links but we're not sure why: nary a sand dune, pot bunker, beach, cliff or whin-bush in sight!
 Heathland would have been a more suitable moniker as the course is relatively treeless but has areas of dense heatheresque local flora separating the Fairways.
 The course occupies a wide bowl with some large water features in the central area.
 The front nine plays around the bottom of the bowl, whereas the back nine climbs the sides offering some splendid looking Tee shots. and approaches to water-ringed Greens.
 The tougher of the two courses due in part to its length but also to the trickier nature of the Fairways and Greens - especially on the back nine.
 A very good test of golfing skill.

 Bedrooms are arranged in ochre and umber washed two-storey blocks around a grassy square.
 The rooms are modern, well-sized and have good bathrooms too.
 On the ground floor you will have a patio, or a balcony if you are upstairs.

 The Donnafugata resort has a variety of restaurants that rotate their service throughout the day.
-Breakfast is served in the voluminous 'Fichi d'India' (Italian for the ubiquitous Sicilian prickly pears) in the form of a fgrandissimo buffet.
+Breakfast is served in the voluminous 'Fichi d'India' (Italian for the ubiquitous Sicilian prickly pears) in the form of a grandissimo buffet.
 From midday to mid afternoon the Clubhouse takes over with a delicious selection of salads and fresh pasta dishes.
-In the evening there is plenty of choice as the 'Fichi d'India' re-opens with a trattoria/pizzeria style menu and oftentimes an outdoor barbecue too.
+In the evening there is plenty of choice as the 'Fichi d'India' re-opens with a trattoria/pizzeria/barbecue style menu.
 For pushing the boat out, try Donnafugata's gastronomic restaurant 'Il Carrubo', outstanding cuisine and close to it's first Michelin star.
-Around and about there are some other fine restaurants (though none within walking distance) and, as always, we will recommend our favourites to you.
+Beyond Donnafugata there are some other fine restaurants (though none within walking distance) and, as always, we will recommend our favourites to you.

 Dining at Donnafugata